Team-One-Pos-Tech/SnackHub/README.md

 ## Testing this application
 First of all, the system should have a client to be used.
 It could be an anonymous one if you wish.
-Bellow, we have a curl command that will create a user name
+Bellow, we have a curl command that will create a user named: `Anonymous Client` with a [valid brazilian CPF generated at](https://www.4devs.com.br/gerador_de_cpf),

 ### Creating a new user